matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

   }
 ```

+In the context of threads clients will omit the fallback for rich replies to allow
+events of any `msgtype` to be sent in a thread.
+Events that can accomodate the fallback for rich replies should include it.

 ### Fetch all replies to a thread

 To fetch an entire thread, the `/relations` API can be used as defined in